 Adult flukes can cause abdominal pain and diarrhea.

-Diagnosis of heterophyiasis is by finding eggs (colored yellow-brown and measuring about 30 mcm by 15 mcm) in the feces.
+Diagnosis of heterophyiasis is based on the detection of eggs (colored yellow-brown and measuring about 30 mcm by 15 mcm) in the feces.
 The eggs of H. heterophyes are indistinguishable from those of M. yokogawai and similar to those of Clonorchis and Opisthorchis.

 Prevention involves not eating raw or undercooked fish that may contain these intestinal flukes.